AnonCatalyst/LuminaProxy/README.md

 # LuminaProxy 🌐

-**LuminaProxy** is a versatile Python tool meticulously crafted by AnonCatalyst, designed for effortless proxy scraping from various online sources.
+**LuminaProxy** is a versatile Python tool designed for effortless proxy scraping from various online sources.
 With its unique features, efficient design, and versatile use cases, LuminaProxy stands out as a powerful tool for researchers, cybersecurity enthusiasts, and network administrators.

 ## Key Features